-"Bella, over here," Rose calls, waving her over to sit between us on the hay bale.
+"Bella, over here!"
+Rose waves her over to sit between us on the hay bale.

-Oh home on the range, it's gonna be a long damn night.
-Bella's shirt looks like somebody took a yellow balloon, stamped a bandana print on it then stretched it around her body, not to mention that her jeans are super tight, her lips are all shiny and I think she might have on eye make-up.
+Oh, home on the range, it's gonna be a long damn night.
+Bella's shirt looks like somebody took a yellow balloon, stamped a bandana print on it, then stretched it around her chest, not to mention that her jeans are super tight, her lips are all shiny and I think she might be wearing actual eye make-up.

 "Howdy, pardner," she says.

 I tip my hat because I'm pretty sure it drives her nuts.
 "Ma'am."